Sudden pain in one of the knees is usually the result of overusing the knee or injuring it. In many cases, you don't need to see your GP.

 You're more likely to experience knee pain as you get older, and people who are overweight or do lots of sports have a higher risk of damaging their knees.
 Some sports that involve a lot of turning, such as football, netball and skiing, carry a particularly high risk of knee injuries.

-This page specifically gives information on pain in just one of the knees.
-It covers the most common and more unusual causes of knee pain, and offers advice on when you should see your GP.
+This page summarises some of the most common causes of pain in one or both knees, and offers advice on when you should see your GP.

 Common causes of knee pain

-If you think your pain is the result of having done more activity than you're used to, you've probably just strained the knee.
-This means that the knee tissues have stretched, but are not permanently damaged.
+If you think your pain is the result of having done more activity than you're used to, you've probably just sprained or strained your knee.
+This means that the knee tissues have stretched, but aren't permanently damaged.
 Read more about sprains and strains.

-You can also try low-impact exercises, such as swimming, to improve your health and fitness without harming your knee joint.
+You can also try low-impact exercises, such as cycling and swimming, to improve your health and fitness without harming your knees.
 Read about easy exercises.

-Knee pain felt at the front of the knee, around the kneecap, is called anterior knee pain syndrome.
-The cause is not understood, but it is usually made worse by sitting for prolonged periods or by climbing stairs.
+Knee pain felt at the front of the knee, around the kneecap, is called anterior knee pain or patellofemoral pain syndrome.

 Sitting between the upper and lower leg bones at the knee joint are rubbery pads of tissue called menisci.
 These cushion the bones, acting as shock absorbers.

-In older people, repeated attacks of knee pain are likely to be a sudden worsening of osteoarthritis, the most common type of arthritis in the UK.
+In older people, recurrent pain and stiffness in both knees is likely to be caused by osteoarthritis, the most common type of arthritis in the UK.
 Osteoarthritis causes damage to the articular cartilage (protective surface of the knee bone) and mild swelling of the tissues in and around the joints.

-A painful fluid-filled swelling may develop at the back of the knee as a result of osteoarthritis – this is known as a Baker’s cyst, or popliteal cyst.
+In some cases, osteoarthritis can also cause a painful fluid-filled swelling to develop at the back of the knee – this is known as a Baker’s cyst, or popliteal cyst.